 ©TatyanaPanova/Shutterstock.com

-Akitas are known to be a symbol of happiness and long life.
+Akitas are known as symbols of happiness and long life.
 It is a Japanese tradition to present an Akita figurine to new parents for their baby.
-These large dogs have a think double coat of fur that can be a variety of colors and a fluffy curled tail.
-They stand 24-28 inches tall and can weigh up to 130 pounds.
-These dogs make good watch dogs and have a history of being very loyal dogs.
+These large dogs have a thick double coat of fur that can be a variety of colors, and a fluffy, curled tail.
+They stand 24 to 28 inches tall and can weigh up to 130 pounds.
+These dogs make good watchdogs and have a history of being very loyal.

 3. Kai (Kai Ken)